fizzed/rocker/docs/SYNTAX.md

 The target charset for template output.
 Defaults to UTF-8.
 Accepts any value that is supported by Java's standard charsetName.

+### Post-Processing of Templates

+    @option postProcessing=com.sample.MyTemlateModelPostProcessor

+Post-processing of templates allows custom classes to perform compile-time transformation of the model your templates are parsed into before any Java code is generated.
+See the section on Post-Processing below for details.

 ## Handling null values

 We suggest using the ```Optional``` class either via Google Gauva for Java 6/7